pekaju/mini-framework/README.md

 ## TodoMVC

 TodoMVC is a sample todo-list web page, which is used to compare different frameworks.
-You need npm to run this page on a local machine, and it can be done  by moving to backend directory
+You need npm to run this page on a local machine, and it can be done by moving to backend directory:
 ```
 cd todoMVC/backend
 ```
-and then running ```npm install```
+and running ```npm install``` to install the needed node libraries.
+To execute the script run ```node server.js```